Applications will be reviewed on the basis of the following criteria:

 The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.

-After notification, applicants with questions may contact the Arts Endowment staff.
+After notification, applicants with questions may contact the staff.
 Any applicant whose request has not been recommended may ask for an explanation of the basis for denial.
-In such instances, the Arts Endowment must be contacted no later than 30 calendar days after the official notification.
+In such instances, the National Endowment for the Arts must be contacted no later than 30 calendar days after the official notification.